• Skip to primary navigation

 Here’s my recipe for the best homemade ranch dressing you’ll ever have, in less than 2 minutes!
 It can also be made using ANY MILK you want, so this can be completely dairy-free if you want.
 It works with soy, almond, coconut milk… you name it!
 No mix packet, just real ingredients perfectly blended to create an authentic ranch dressing that you’ll make over and over again!

-Glass mason jar with homemade ranch dressing inside, herbs in the background
+Glass mason jar with homemade ranch dressing inside, red berries in the background

 They say ranch dressing was invented when Southerners realized we couldn’t fry lettuce… A funny story for sure, but whatever the real reason, ranch dressing is a classic!